-- 1. Stability and consistency analysis of existing coupling methods: in [63] we showed that the usual methods used in the context of ocean-atmosphere coupling are prone to splitting errors because they correspond to only one iteration of an iterative process without reaching convergence.
+- 1. Stability and consistency analysis of existing coupling methods: in [61] we showed that the usual methods used in the context of ocean-atmosphere coupling are prone to splitting errors because they correspond to only one iteration of an iterative process without reaching convergence.
 Moreover, those methods have an additional condition for the coupling to be stable even if unconditionally stable time stepping algorithms are used.
-This last remark was further studied last year in [3] and it turned out to be a major source of instability in atmosphere-snow coupling. - 2.
-Study of physics-dynamics coupling: during the PhD-thesis of Charles Pelletier (funded by Inria) the scope is on including the formulation of physical parameterizations in the theoretical analysis of the coupling, in particular the parameterization schemes to compute air-sea fluxes.
-To do so, a metamodel representative of the behavior of the full parameterization but with a continuous form easier to manipulate has been derived thanks to a sensitivity analysis based on Sobol' indexes This metamodel has the advantage to be more adequate to conduct the mathematical analysis of the coupling while being physically satisfactory.
-A publication is currently in preparation for the Quarterly Journal of the Royal Meteorological Society.
-In parallel we have contributed to a general review gathering the main international specialists on the topic [38]. - 3.
+This last remark was further studied recently in [1] and it turned out to be a major source of instability in atmosphere-snow coupling. - 2.
+Study of physics-dynamics coupling: during the PhD-thesis of Charles Pelletier (funded by Inria) the scope is on including the formulation of physical parameterizations in the theoretical analysis of the coupling, in particular the parameterization schemes to compute air-sea fluxes [18].
+To do so, a metamodel representative of the behavior of the full parameterization but with a continuous form easier to manipulate has been derived thanks to a sensitivity analysis based on Sobol' indexes.
+This metamodel has the advantage to be more adequate to conduct the mathematical analysis of the coupling while being physically satisfactory.
+This work is in revision for publication in Quarterly Journal of the Royal Meteorological Society and has been presented in various conferences [69], [24], [20], [17].
+In parallel we have contributed to a general review gathering the main international specialists on the topic [53]. - 3.
 Design of a coupled single column model: in order to focus on specific problems of oceanatmosphere coupling, a work on simplified equation sets has been started.
 The aim is to implement a one-dimensional (in the vertical direction) coupled model with physical parameterizations representative of those used in realistic models.
 Thanks to this simplified coupled model the objective is to develop a benchmark suite for coupled models evaluation.
-Last year the single column oceanic and atmospheric components have been developed in the framework of the SIMBAD project and should be coupled in early 2017 (collaboration with Mercator-océan).

-4. Analysis of air-sea interactions in realistic high-resolution realistic simulations: part of our activity has been in collaboration with atmosphericists and physical oceanographers to study the impact on some modeling assumptions (e.g. [67]) in large-scale realistic ocean-atmosphere coupled simulations [16], [15].
+Last year the single column oceanic and atmospheric components have been developed and coupled during the PhD-thesis of Rémi Pellerej and in the framework of the SIMBAD project.
+A publication describing this model and its interfacing with the OOPS software to allow the implementation of various data assimilation techniques is currently in preparation for the Geoscientific Model Development journal. - 4.
+Analysis of air-sea interactions in realistic high-resolution realistic simulations: part of our activity has been in collaboration with atmosphericists and physical oceanographers to study the impact on some modeling assumptions (e.g. [62]) in large-scale realistic ocean-atmosphere coupled simulations [70], [66], [12].

-These four topics are addressed through strong collaborations between the applied mathematics and the climate community.
+These four topics are addressed through strong collaborations between the applied mathematicians and the climate community.

 Moreover a PPR (Projet à partenariat renforcé) called SIMBAD (SIMplified Boundary Atmospheric layer moDel for ocean modeling purposes) is funded by Mercator-Ocean for the next three years (from march 2015 to march 2018).
 The aim of this project in collaboration with Meteo-France, Ifremer, LMD, and LOCEAN is to derive a metamodel to force high-resolution oceanic operational models for which the use of a full atmospheric model is not possible due to a prohibitive computational cost.
+First results have been presented during international conferences [22], [23] and a publication is currently in preparation.
 Another industrial contract named ALBATROS is also funded by (from June 2016 to June 2019) to couple SIMBAD with the NEMO global ocean model and a wave model called WW3.

-An ANR project COCOA (COmprehensive Coupling approach for the Ocean and the Atmosphere, P.I.: E. Blayo) has been funded in 2016 and will officially start in January 2017.
+An ANR project COCOA (COmprehensive Coupling approach for the Ocean and the Atmosphere, P.I.: E. Blayo) has been funded in 2016 and has officially start in January 2017.

-7.1.2.3.
+7.1.3.
 Data assimilation for coupled models